SymfonyCasts/api-platform3/sfcasts/pagination.md

 to count `$quests`.

-This is *not* a very smart paginator yet: it will always be on page 1 and will show ever result.
+This is *not* a very smart paginator yet: it will always be on page 1 and will show every result.
 But when we go over, refresh... and scroll to the bottom, we *do* see the pagination info!
 According to this, there are 5 pages of results... which makes sense: 10 items per page and 50 total items.
 But you'll also see that we're *still* returning 50 items.
-There's not *real* pagination happening!
+There's no *real* pagination happening!

 Why?
 Because it's up to *us* to figure out which page we're on and to pass only the *correct* results to the paginator.
 If we pass it 50 items, it'll render 50